Manage private apps in your Splunk Cloud deployment

 Install private apps on Splunk Cloud

-After you determine your Splunk Cloud Experience, follow the private app installation instructions that apply to your deployment:
+To install your private app on Splunk Cloud, follow the instructions that apply to your deployment:

-For more information on Splunk Cloud Experience, see Determine your Splunk Cloud Experience.
+For more information on indexer tier assignments, contact your Splunk Cloud representative.

 Install a private app with automated app vetting